xarmian/envoi-api/static/README.md

 GET https://api.envoi.sh/api/address/[name]
 ```

-Resolves a VOI name to its corresponding Algorand address.
+Resolves a VOI name to its corresponding Voi address.
 For multiple names, use comma-separated values.

 **Parameters:**
 - `name` (string): The VOI name to resolve (must end in .voi), or multiple comma-separated names (max 50)